 - Employers can register interest and apply for the JobKeeper payment through ato.gov.au from 30 March 2020.

 - Eligible employers will be able to apply for the scheme through an online application.

 - Business owners and employers need to identify their eligible employees and provide monthly updates to the Australian Tax Office.

 One saying we’ve heard a lot in the media during this coronavirus pandemic is “we’re all in this together”, and it’s true, we are.
 It’s a period we’ve never faced before, and we’re all doing our best during this time.
-Considering the circumstances, our government is supporting us as business owners the best way they can.
+Considering the circumstances, our government is supporting us as business owners in the best way possible.
 The Australian Government is helping to keep the economy running and as smoothly as possible during these unprecedented times until we’re out on the other side.

 So keep positive, follow the rules and regulations our government has enforced for the protection of all of us, and we will all keep persevering together.

 How has the coronavirus crisis impacted your business?
-Please post in the comments below and let’s share our stories.
+Please post in the comments below, and let’s share our stories.

-Oh and if you like this article, please share it and tell us which point from above you found most beneficial.
+If you like this article, please share it and tell us which point from above you found most beneficial.